Our trader tax consultations cover a wide variety of topics.

 Many of our consultations are with new traders who have questions on trader tax status and how to handle start-up expenses, pre-business education, seminars and new equipment and software costs.
 They are not sure which type of structure is best — sole proprietor, LLC, general partnership, S-Corp or C-Corp.
 Usually, traders only need one entity, but in some jurisdictions, like California and New York City, two entities are a better solution for high-income traders.
 Traders don’t know which tax elections they qualify for and which ones they should make.
 They want to utilize their retirement funds, to finance their trading business, but aren’t sure how without triggering early income and excise tax penalties.
 They also want to deduct health insurance premiums and retirement plan contributions on entity tax returns, since that is not possible for sole proprietor traders.

 Green (or Neuschwander) starts most consultations by listening to your questions and concerns.
 Some clients email a list beforehand.
 Green then interviews you to fill in the necessary facts and circumstances.
-Green then answers all your questions, and he seeks to end each session with strategies on trader tax status, Section 475 mark to market accounting, entities, employee benefit plans, other tax elections and other issues.
+Green then answers all your questions, and he seeks to end each session with strategies on trader tax status, Section 475 mark to market accounting, entities, employee benefit plans, other tax elections, planning under the new tax law, and other issues.
 Any specific issues you raise, including proprietary trading, investment management, dealing with partners, international matters and sophisticated trader tax matters, will also be addressed.

 Many traders purchase a consultation with Mr. Green to discuss entities before plowing forward with an entity formation plan.
 It’s wise to see if an entity is right for their needs, which type of entity is best and how to use it.
 If Green does not see a compelling reason to form an entity, he will advise against doing so.